- By Holly LaFon

 2 All portfolios are based off our model portfolio.
 Individual portfolios may hold slight deviations in position sizes and names held due to reasons including tax loss selling and our philosophy of investing newer portfolios over time.

-8 ICD valuation statistics sourced from company 1Q19 10-Q filing and Rewey Asset Management proprietary financial analysis.
+6. Projections are estimates sourced from Rewey Asset Management proprietary analysis.

 Advisory services offered through Rewey Asset Management, a Member of Advisory Services Network, LLC.